jaxwong/tp/docs/DeveloperGuide.md

 **Use case: UC7 - Link contacts to an event**

+**MSS**

+1. User requests to link one or more contacts to an event using their displayed index and event alias
+2. OverBooked links the contact(s) to the specified event
+3. Overbooked updates the contact list to show the linked event

+Use Case ends.

+** Extensions **
+* 1a.
+User inputs invalid format or parameters
+    * 1a1.
+OverBooked informs user of the error and displays the correct format

+Use case ends.

+* 1b.
+One or more index provided by user is invalid 1bOverBooked informs user that the contact index is invalid

+Use case ends.

+* 1c.
+User inputs a non-existent event alias
+    * 1c1.
+OverBooked informs the user that the event was not found

+Use case ends.

+* 2a.
+OverBooked is unable to save the updated contact list
+    * 2a1.
+OverBooked informs the user fo the error

+Use case ends.

 **Use case: UC8 - Unlink contacts from events**

+**MSS**

+1. User requests to unlink one or more contacts from their linked events using their displayed indexes
+2. OverBooked unlinks the contact(s) from their events
+3. OverBooked updates the contact list to show the contacts are no longer linked

+Use case ends

+** Extensions **
+* 1a.
+User inputs invalid format or parameters
+    * 1a1.
+OverBooked informs user of the error and displays the correct format

+Use case ends.

+* 1b.
+One or more index provided by user is invalid
+    * 1b1.
+OverBooked informs user that the contact index is invalid

+Use case ends.

+* 1c.
+One or more contacts are not linked to any event
+    * 1c1.
+OverBooked still processes the unlinked operation (no operation is done on affected unlinked contacts)

+Use case continues from step 4.

+* 2a.
+OverBooked is unable to save the updated contact list
+    * 2a1.
+OverBooked informs the user of the error

+Use case ends.

 **Use case: UC9 - List events**